HDT3213/godis/README.md

     - set: a hash set based on map
     - sortedset: a sorted set implements based on skiplist
 - database: the core of storage engine
-    - database.go: a standalone redis server, with multiple database
+    - server.go: a standalone redis server, with multiple database
-    - single_db.go: data structure and base functions of single database
+    - database.go: data structure and base functions of single database
     - exec.go: the gateway of database
     - router.go: the command table
     - keys.go: handlers for keys commands